By Joe Herrera, Founder of 915 Home Buyers — updated August 19, 2026

 For a homeowner trying to stop foreclosure, that certainty can be worth more than chasing a higher number that never actually makes it to the closing table.

 Start by finding out exactly where you stand in the foreclosure process.
-Do not guess.
+Don’t guess.
 Look at your notices, call the lender, and confirm whether a sale date has been scheduled.
 You need real deadlines, not rough estimates.

 Next, request the mortgage payoff amount.
 Ask for all fees and legal costs included.
-You cannot make a sound decision without knowing the full balance needed to stop the foreclosure.
+You can’t make a sound decision without knowing the full balance needed to stop the foreclosure.

 Then look at the property honestly.
 If it needs work, if there are tenant problems, if probate is involved, or if title issues exist, factor that in from the start.
-A distressed property does not usually move through a retail sale the same way a clean, updated home does.
+A distressed property doesn’t usually move through a retail sale the same way a clean, updated home does.

 After that, compare your selling options based on speed, not hope.
 If you have enough time and the home is market-ready, listing may still be possible.
-If the deadline is tight, it often makes sense to speak with a serious local cash buyer who can evaluate the property quickly and tell you whether they can close in time.
+If the deadline is tight, it often makes sense to speak with a serious local cash buyer who can evaluate the property quickly and tell you whether they can close in time — our guide on how to choose a cash buyer covers exactly what to ask.

 If you choose that route, ask clear questions.
 How soon can they make an offer?
 Do they buy as-is?
 Are there commissions, fees, or closing costs?
 Can they close before the scheduled foreclosure date?
 A real buyer should give you direct answers.

 In El Paso, foreclosure pressure can hit homeowners from all kinds of angles.
 Job changes, medical bills, divorce, inherited homes, or a property that simply became too expensive to maintain can all put someone behind faster than they expected.
-When that happens, most people are not looking for a complicated real estate strategy.
-They are looking for a way out that is clear and realistic.
+When that happens, most people aren’t looking for a complicated real estate strategy.
+They’re looking for a way out that’s clear and realistic.

-That is why local experience matters.
+That’s why local experience matters.
 A buyer who understands the area, the condition of local housing stock, and the urgency behind distressed sales is usually in a better position to act fast.
-Companies like 915 Home Buyers work with homeowners who need a straightforward sale without repairs, agent fees, or long closing timelines.
+915 Home Buyers works with homeowners who need a straightforward sale without repairs, agent fees, or long closing timelines.

 The biggest mistake is silence.
 Some homeowners stop opening notices, avoid the lender, and hope the problem will somehow slow down on its own.
-It usually does not.
+It usually doesn’t.

 Another mistake is overpricing the house because of what it could be worth after repairs.
 In foreclosure, what matters is what the property can sell for now, within your actual timeline.